-&lt;sup>3 Issued by the OGA under the Petroleum Act 1998 - these include Traditional, Promote, Frontier and the Innovate Licence
+&lt;sup>3 Issued by the OGA under the Petroleum Act 1998 - these include Traditional, Promote, Frontier and Innovate Licences.

 &lt;sup>4 In this guidance reference to "Initial Term" also includes any phase of the Initial Term of an offshore Innovate Licence.